Brian Asamoah

-Brian Asamoah II (born March 29, 2000) is an American football inside linebacker for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Oklahoma.
+Brian Asamoah II (born March 29, 2000) is an American professional football linebacker for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was drafted by the Minnesota Vikings in the third round of the 2022 NFL draft.

-High school career
+Early life

 Asamoah was born to a Ghanaian family and raised in Columbus, Ohio.
 He attended St. Francis De Sales High School in Columbus.
 He played linebacker and running back in high school.
-He committed to the University of Oklahoma to play college football.
+Asamoah committed to the University of Oklahoma to play college football.

 College career

 After redshirting his first year at Oklahoma in 2018, Asamoah had 23 tackles and two sacks in 2019.
 In 2020, he played in eleven games with nine starts and led the team with 66 tackles, two sacks and one interception.
 As a junior in 2021, Asamoah started 10 of 12 games, recording 90 tackles and two forced fumbles.
-He decided to sit out the 2021 Alamo Bowl in preparation for the 2022 NFL Draft.
+He decided to sit out the 2021 Alamo Bowl in preparation for the 2022 NFL draft.

 Professional career

+Minnesota Vikings

-Asamoah was selected by the Minnesota Vikings with 66th overall pick in the third round of the 2022 NFL Draft.
+Asamoah was selected by the Minnesota Vikings with 66th overall pick in the third round of the 2022 NFL draft.

+In his first three seasons with the Vikings, he would total 30 combined tackles with his career high being 17 in his rookie season in 2022.
+Asamoah would also switch his number on three separate occasions, from 33 to 2 to 6.

+On August 12, 2025, Asamoah was waived by the Vikings.

+Tennessee Titans

+On August 13, 2025, Asamoah was claimed off waivers by the Tennessee Titans.
+He was waived on August 26 as part of final roster cuts.

+Las Vegas Raiders

+On September 1, 2025, Asamoah signed with the Las Vegas Raiders practice squad.
+He was released by the Raiders on October 28.

+Cincinnati Bengals

+On October 30, 2025, Asamoah signed with the Cincinnati Bengals practice squad.
+He was promoted to the active roster on November 10.